Is There a Dimmer Outlook Ahead for Toast Inc. (TOST)?

-Toast Inc. (NYSE:TOST) went up by 3.78% from its latest closing price compared to the recent 1-year high of $69.93.
-The company’s stock price has collected 1.18% of gains in the last five trading sessions.
+Toast Inc. (NYSE:TOST) went down by -2.92% from its latest closing price compared to the recent 1-year high of $69.93.
+The company’s stock price has collected -4.19% of loss in the last five trading sessions.
 Barron’s reported on 05/13/22 that Toast Stock Is Popping.
 Analysts Are Upbeat After Earnings.

 Is It Worth Investing in Toast Inc. (NYSE :TOST) Right Now?